nowshad-hasan/interview-preparation/preparations/database.md

   One follow-up is to modify this query to include employees which don't have a manager.
 To solve that, instead of using the inner join, just use left outer join, this will also include employees without managers.

 * <b>You have a composite index of three columns, and you only provide the value of two columns in WHERE clause of a select query?
-Will Index be used for this operation?</b>For example if Index is on EmpId, EmpFirstName, and EmpSecondName and you write query like</br>
+Will Index be used for this operation?</b></br>

+  For example if Index is on EmpId, EmpFirstName, and EmpSecondName and you write query like</br>

   `SELECT * FROM Employee WHERE EmpId=2 and EmpFirstName='Radhe'`